- Make sure you use a soy-free chocolate to make this recipe soy free.

 Posted by So Vegan on Thursday, 29 November 2018

-5-Ingredient Homemade Nutella SnowflakeRoxy, So Vegan If you’re looking for a showstopper dessert to wow your guests this Christmas, then you’re in the right place!
-This 5-ingredient vegan… Print This
+5-Ingredient Homemade Nutella SnowflakeRoxy, So Vegan If you're looking for a showstopper dessert to wow your guests during winter, then you're in the right place!
+Print This

 The 5 ingredients: